tfynes-pivotal/app-senintel/README.md

 The PCF/TAS platform natively support HTTP / Layer7 health-checking for hosted applciations but a healthcheck-per-microservice could result in a partial failover of some microservices to an alternative region.

-The solution is to have a single composite healthcheck endpoint that asserts in one response that all local microservices' endpoints healthy
+The solution is to have a single composite healthcheck endpoint that asserts in one response that all local microservices' endpoints are healthy

 How it works